-Our Disney restaurant reviews offer food photos, menu recommendations, info & tips, and thoughts on 200+ counter and table service dining spots at Walt Disney World, Disneyland, Tokyo, Paris and beyond.
-These cover best and worst meals, pros & cons, value for money, and more.
-We’ll help you choose where to eat based upon theme, ambiance, cuisine, cost, and other factors.
-(Last updated August 11, 2019.)
+Our Disney restaurant reviews offer food photos, menus, info & tips, and thoughts on 300+ counter and table service dining spots at Walt Disney World, Disneyland, Tokyo, Paris, and beyond.
+We cover best & worst meals, value for money, and more to help you choose where to eat based upon theme, ambiance, cuisine & cost.
+(Updated October 2, 2022.)

 Essentially, this is a look at every Walt Disney World and Disneyland restaurant we’ve ever reviewed, plus Disneyland Paris, Tokyo Disney Resort, Hong Kong Disneyland, Disney Cruise Line, and Aulani restaurants.
 Each review starts with a description of the restaurant, useful info, interior photos and thoughts on theme, followed by food photos and reviews of each item we tried.
 Each review concludes with out overall impressions, pros and cons of the restaurant, and whether we’d recommend it.

-Sarah and I have dined at nearly 300 different Disney restaurants in the last few years–more unique Disney restaurants than any other reviewers.
+We have dined at hundreds of different Disney restaurants in the last few years–literally–more unique Disney restaurants than any other reviewers.
 That’s probably not something to boast about, but we’re proud, nonetheless.
 Moreover, we think this wide range of experience at Disney’s global parks, and not just Walt Disney World and Disneyland, gives us better perspective.

 A couple things to note.
 First, we strongly value atmosphere and theme, and focus on these two characteristics pretty heavily in our reviews.
 To us, themed design is one advantage Disney has over real world restaurants.
 Most Disney restaurants will not measure up to real world counterparts in terms of cuisine or pricing.
 Thematically, they are second to none, though.